tristan-sebens/metl/readme.md

 Ssome metadata can be read directly from the target directory, but additional metadata must be supplied by the user.
 This additional data is passed into the function call via the `meta` parameter, and must be formatted as a `data.frame` object.

-Below is an example of a `meta` data.frame.
+Below is an example of a `meta` `data.frame`.
 This example includes all of the fields which are required to be provided by the user when inserting into the ABLTAG DB.
-When using this code, you will need to change these values to match the tag you are importing
+When using this code, you will need to change these values to match the tag you are importing.

 ``` r